SwissDataScienceCenter/renku/docs/tutorials/first_steps/02_start_an_interactive_session.rst

 Start a session
 --------------------------------

-One of the main collaborative features of the Renku platform are hosted sessions.
+One of the main collaborative features of Renku are hosted sessions.
 These sessions are fully-featured Jupyter notebook servers running either JupyterLab, RStudio, VSCode or a fully-featured Linux desktop using VNC.
 We will use JupyterLab and RStudio for this tutorial.